mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 ### map

 The `map` is the key operation of data preprocessing, which can add data transforms to a specified column of the dataset, apply data transforms to each element of the column data, and return a new dataset containing the transformed elements.
-Here data scaling is performed on the Mnist dataset by dividing the image uniformly by 255 and converting the data type from uint8 to float32.

 > For the different types of transforms supported by dataset, see [Data Transforms](https://www.mindspore.cn/tutorials/en/master/beginner/transforms.html).